fmilburn3/Tachometer_CNY70/README.md

 Ideas for further development:
 1) Try using a transistor to amplify and better differentiate the output / turn it into a binary output
-2) Try using two of them as an encoder
+2) Try using two of them in an encoder with 90 degree out of phase targets